 This Halloween goblet lamp shade is so easy to make that you'll want to craft more than one of them.
 The lamp shades are made using transparency film, which is available at hobby and office supplies stores.
 I'm pretty sure Walmart and Target also carry transparency film.

-There is a lamp shade template included in this article and the only other supply needed is craft paints.
+There's also a lamp shade template included in this article, and the only other supply needed is craft paints.
 These cute little Halloween lamps are attractive unlit, but look exceptionally nice when lit up.

 You will see brush strokes when the candle is lit, but the brush strokes give it a rustic look.
 This is a great Halloween craft to make early so you can enjoy it for the Halloween season.